digitalocean/digitalocean-cloud-controller-manager/docs/controllers/services/annotations.md

 The health check protocol to use to check if a backend droplet is healthy.
 Defaults to the protocol used in `service.beta.kubernetes.io/do-loadbalancer-protocol`.
 Options are `tcp` and `http`.

+## service.beta.kubernetes.io/do-loadbalancer-healthcheck-check-interval-seconds

+The number of seconds between between two consecutive health checks.
+The value must be between 3 and 300.
+If not specified, the default value is 3.

+## service.beta.kubernetes.io/do-loadbalancer-healthcheck-response-timeout-seconds

+The number of seconds the Load Balancer instance will wait for a response until marking a health check as failed.
+The value must be between 3 and 300.
+If not specified, the default value is 5.

+## service.beta.kubernetes.io/do-loadbalancer-healthcheck-unhealthy-threshold

+The number of times a health check must fail for a backend Droplet to be marked "unhealthy" and be removed from the pool for the given service.
+The vaule must be between 2 and 10.
+If not specified, the default value is 3.

+## service.beta.kubernetes.io/do-loadbalancer-healthcheck-healthy-threshold

+The number of times a health check must pass for a backend Droplet to be marked "healthy" for the given service and be re-added to the pool.
+The vaule must be between 2 and 10.
+If not specified, the default value is 5.

 ## service.beta.kubernetes.io/do-loadbalancer-tls-ports

 Specify which ports of the loadbalancer should use the https protocol.
 This is a comma separated list of ports (e.g. 443,6443,7443).